University of Technology Sydney: Admissions

-Research

-UTS is home to over 50 research centres and institutes.
-UTS mainly focuses its research in the areas of health, data science, sustainability, future work and industry and social futures.

-Some of the major research centres include; the Centre for Artificial Intelligence, Centre for Autonomous System, Centre for Health Technology, Advanced Analytics Institute, Centre for Forensic Science, Centre for Quantum Software and Information Technology, the Australian Institute for Microbiology & Infection (AIMI, formerly the i3 Institute), Climate Change Cluster (C3) and the Institute for Sustainable Future.

-Student body

-In 2021, the university had an enrolment of 45,221 students.
-33,117 are undergraduate students, 9,778 postgraduate students and 2,326 doctoral students.
-Of all students, 33,277 (73.6%) are Australian citizens or permanent residents and 11,944 (26.4%) are international students.

-Students were enrolled in 9 schools or faculties: The largest being the School of Business at 23.7 percent followed by the Faculty of Engineering and Information Technology at 23 percent.
-Other faculties and schools by enrolment include; 11.3 percent in the Faculty of Arts and Social Sciences; 10.9 percent in the Faculty of Design, Architecture & Building (DAB); 9.6 percent in the Faculty of science and 6.2 percent in the School of Law.
-Smaller number of students are enrolled in the Graduate School of Health and School of Transdisciplinary Innovation.

 Student life

+Student demographics

+In 2024, the university had an enrolment of 51,038 students.
+35,453 are undergraduate students and 15,585 postgraduate students.
+Of all students, 37,231 (73%) are Australian citizens or permanent residents and 13,807 (27%) are international students.

+Students were enrolled in 9 schools or faculties: The largest being the Faculty of Engineering and Information Technology at 27.2%, followed by the School of Business at 19.9% and the Faculty of Health at 10.3%.

+Student union

 ActivateUTS (formerly UTS Union) operates a range of on-campus student services, including food and beverage outlets, cultural activities, fitness and catering services as well as clubs and societies, student publications and Orientation Day.
 The City Campus is home to two licensed bars, 'The Underground' and 'The Loft'.

 ActivateUTS is governed by a board of thirteen directors consisting of seven students (elected by the student cohort in annual elections), two staff members (elected by the staff of the university), the CEO of ActivateUTS, the chair (appointed by the university council), the treasurer (appointed by the university council) and one other director (appointed by the university council, usually external to the university or a former student).
 From the seven students elected, a president and a vice-president is elected each year by the board.
 The chair is responsible for the conduct of the board meetings.

 Clubs and societies

-The University of Technology Sydney recognises over 130 clubs and societies.
+The University of Technology Sydney recognises over 180 clubs and societies.
 6,784 students were involved in a club or society in 2021.

 During Orientation Day in 2020, there were over 6,765 club membership purchases from 3,505 students, up nearly 200% from the previous year.